8 minutes reading time (1567 words)

 In the business environment, companies are looking for ways to improve efficiency when it comes to computer usage.
 But before you spend money on a faster processor, more RAM, or converting to NVMe SSD, we challenge you to consider upgrading to either a dual or multiple monitor setup to reap the numerous productivity benefits.

-three monitor setup
+multiple monitor setup

 What is a Dual or Multiple Monitor Setup and How Does It Work?

 Essentially a dual monitor setup uses two screens operating from a single computer.
 Think of it as an extension of your visual workspace.
 With the right components, computers can even support a multiple monitor setup (3 or more monitors).
 From a technical standpoint, most dedicated video cards come with at least two ports which allow for dual displays.
-However, in the case of a video card that is built-into the motherboard, a splitter can be used in some applications.
+However, in the case of a video card that is built-into the motherboard, a splitter may be used in some applications.

 For a multiple monitor setup, you will need the following components: